opensearch-project/documentation-website/_benchmark/reference/telemetry.md

 The `node-stats` device supports the following parameters:

 - `node-stats-sample-interval`: A positive number greater than zero denoting the sampling interval in seconds.
 Default is `1`.
-- `node-stats-include-indices`: A boolean indicating whether index stats should be included.
+- `node-stats-include-indices`: A Boolean indicating whether index stats should be included.
 Default is `false`.
 - `node-stats-include-indices-metrics`: A comma-separated string specifying the Index stats metrics to include.
 This is useful, for example, to restrict the collected Index stats metrics.
 Specifying this parameter implicitly enables collection of Index stats, so you don’t also need to specify `node-stats-include-indices: true.`  For example,     `--telemetry-params="node-stats-include-indices-metrics:'docs'"` will collect the docs metrics from the Index stats.
 If you want to use multiple fields, pass a JSON file to `telemetry-params`.
 Default is `docs,store,indexing,search,merges,query_cache,fielddata,segments,translog,request_cache`.
-- `node-stats-include-thread-pools`: A boolean indicating whether thread pool stats should be included.
+- `node-stats-include-thread-pools`: A Boolean indicating whether thread pool stats should be included.
 Default is `true`.
-- `node-stats-include-buffer-pools`: A boolean indicating whether buffer pool stats should be included.
+- `node-stats-include-buffer-pools`: A Boolean indicating whether buffer pool stats should be included.
 Default is `true`.
-- `node-stats-include-breakers`: A boolean indicating whether circuit breaker stats should be included.
+- `node-stats-include-breakers`: A Boolean indicating whether circuit breaker stats should be included.
 Default is `true`.
-- `node-stats-include-gc`: A boolean indicating whether JVM gc stats should be included.
+- `node-stats-include-gc`: A Boolean indicating whether JVM gc stats should be included.
 Default is `true`.
-- `node-stats-include-mem`: A boolean indicating whether both JVM heap, and OS mem stats should be included.
+- `node-stats-include-mem`: A Boolean indicating whether both JVM heap, and OS mem stats should be included.
 Default is `true`.
-- `node-stats-include-cgroup`: A boolean to include operating system cgroup stats.
+- `node-stats-include-cgroup`: A Boolean to include operating system cgroup stats.
 Memory stats are omitted since OpenSearch outputs them as string values.
 Use the `os_mem_*` fields instead.
 Default is `true`.
-- `node-stats-include-network`: A boolean indicating whether network-related stats should be included.
+- `node-stats-include-network`: A Boolean indicating whether network-related stats should be included.
 Default is `true`.
-- `node-stats-include-process`: A boolean indicating whether process cpu stats should be included.
+- `node-stats-include-process`: A Boolean indicating whether process cpu stats should be included.
 Default is `true`.
-- `node-stats-include-indexing-pressure`:  A boolean indicating whether indexing presser stats should be included.
+- `node-stats-include-indexing-pressure`:  A Boolean indicating whether indexing presser stats should be included.
 Default is `true`.

 ## recovery-stats